oliveiraleo/RSSignal-LoRa/README.md

 A: We didn't focus on any step that involved the real world environment implementation because, as stated in our work, RSSI is available in a range of wireless technologies (e.g. WiFi, ZigBee, LoRa, etc) and each one has its own standards which affects how the implementation would be done.

+### Q2: Why didn't you implement the framework's 1st step (Probing)?

+A: The same as the question above.

-### Q2: Why so many different files?
+### Q3: Why so many different files?
 Wouldn't it be better to keep everything together and avoid some overhead?

 A: Yes, it might would.
 However, we tried to be as didactic and modular as possible, then we tried to reduce the dependability between the modules so they can be more easily swapped.

-### Q3: Why did you choose Reed Solomon instead of X?
+### Q4: Why did you choose Reed Solomon instead of X?

 A: As mentioned on the work by [[DaCruz et al., 2022]](https://doi.org/10.1016/j.phycom.2021.101480), for certain applications, maybe a convolutional approach might fit better, but for our project we thought that the RS codec suffices the requirements and still is as easy to understand.